kamax-matrix/mxisd/docs/getting-started.md

 - Working Homeserver, ideally with working federation
 - Reverse proxy with regular TLS/SSL certificate (Let's encrypt) for your mxisd domain

+If you use synapse:
-As synapse requires an HTTPS connection when talking to an Identity service, **a reverse proxy is required** as mxisd does not support HTTPS listener at this time.
+- It requires an HTTPS connection when talking to an Identity service, **a reverse proxy is required** as mxisd does not support HTTPS listener at this time.
+- HTTPS is hardcoded when talking to the Identity server.
+If your Identity server URL in your client is `https://matrix.example.org/`, then you need to ensure `https://matrix.example.org/_matrix/identity/api/v1/...` will reach mxisd if called from the synapse host.
+  In doubt, test with `curl` or similar.

-For maximum integration, it is best to have your Homeserver and mxisd reachable via the same hostname.
+For maximum integration, it is best to have your Homeserver and mxisd reachable via the same public hostname.

-Be aware of a [NAT/Reverse proxy gotcha](https://github.com/kamax-matrix/mxisd/wiki/Gotchas#nating) if you use the same hostname.
+Be aware of a [NAT/Reverse proxy gotcha](https://github.com/kamax-matrix/mxisd/wiki/Gotchas#nating) if you use the same host.

 The following Quick Start guide assumes you will host the Homeserver and mxisd under the same hostname.
 If you would like a high-level view of the infrastructure and how each feature is integrated, see the